Atherosclerosis is a narrowing of the arteries caused by a

 - a blood test to check your cholesterol levels

-create a picture of the artery that shows if there is a blockage
+create a picture of the artery that shows if there’s a blockage

-- magnetic resonance arteriography (MRA) or computed tomography (CT) angiography to create pictures of the large arteries
+computed tomography angiography (CTA) to create pictures of the large arteries

 of a radioactive dye that can be seen on X-rays to create a picture of the

 electrical activity in your heart to look for any areas of decreased blood flow

-monitors your heart rate and blood pressure while you exercise on a treadmill or stationary bicycle
+monitors your heart rate and blood pressure while you exercise on a treadmill

-How Is Atherosclerosis Treated?
+Is Atherosclerosis Treated?

 limits the amount of fat and cholesterol you consume.
 You may need to exercise

 You may also need additional medical treatments, such as: